 Bartlett City Schools

-Title I A Title I N Title ID Title IIA Title III
+Title I A Title I N Title ID Title IIA Title III Title IV

-Title I funds will be utilized for Instructional Facilitators, teachers (Response to Intervention), tutors, technology support, N & D Supervisor, and ESEA & Accountability Supervisor; extended learning including before/after school and Saturday tutoring; parent training; family engagement; and professional development.
+Title I funds will be utilized for Instructional Facilitators, teachers (Response to Intervention), tutors, technology support, N & D Supervisor, and ESSA & Accountability Supervisor; extended learning including before/after school and Saturday tutoring; parent training; family engagement; and professional development.

 Title IIA - Professional development activities for core academic subjects that are high quality, sustained, intensive, and classroom focused will be provided for instructional staff in all BCS schools and the participating non-public school (St. Ann Bartlett).

 Title IIA funds will be utilized for the position of Professional Development/Evaluation Supervisor, Instructional Program Assistant, providing substitute days for PD, and materials/supplies.
 These items support school administrative initiatives and goals by providing professional development to teachers through Assessment Coaches and Instructional Coaches.

 Title IIIA - Supplemental scientifically based language instruction to increase English proficiency and student academic achievement in support of English as a Second Language (ESL) services to English Learners will be provided to eligible BCS students, as well as eligible students attending participating non-public schools.
 Funds will be utilized for instructional materials/supplies, equipment, parent outreach, and professional development.